 Whether you’re trying to have the most nutritious soil on the block, or if you’re just looking for another way to lower your carbon footprint, composting your leftover food and organics is the move.
 While it’s true that food will eventually biodegrade in our landfills, there are some seriously nasty side effects that come with it.

-When organic materials break down in a landfill, they do so “anerobically”, or without oxygen.
-When compost is unable to break down naturally, it actually leads to the release of a very harmful greenhouse gas: methane.
-Believe it or not, methane has heat trapping capabilities that are 23 to 71x times that of carbon dioxide (yikes!)–and is linked to global climate impacts, as it traps heat in our atmosphere.
+When organic materials break down in a landfill, they do so “anaerobically“, or without oxygen.
+When compost is unable to break down naturally, it actually leads to the release of very harmful greenhouse gas: methane.
+Believe it or not, methane has heat-trapping capabilities that are 25 times that of carbon dioxide (yikes!)–and is linked to global climate impacts, as it traps heat in our atmosphere.
 By diverting organic waste from our landfills, and into commercial or home composting piles, we can greatly reduce the amount of methane gas emissions that come from landfills, which can directly (and positively) impact the levels of greenhouse gases in our atmosphere.

 Here’s what composting can do for you!